hariesramdhani/kawalpemilu-visualized/README.md

 https://kawal-c1.appspot.com/api/c/[REGION CODE]?[TIME]/
 ```
 - `REGION CODE` is a number ranging from 1~... that denotes the location of the place where the votes is collected
-- `TIME` is pretty much self explnatory, to generate time in Javascript use `Date.now()`
+- `TIME` is pretty much self explanatory, to generate time in Javascript use `Date.now()`

 Example of request:
 ```
 https://kawal-c1.appspot.com/api/c/0?1555803179480/
 ```
-This will request votes data in JSON format for all provinces at Sunday, 21st April 6:333 AM GMT+7.
+This will request votes data in JSON format for all provinces on Sunday, 21st April 6:333 AM GMT+7.

 #### JSON file
 The JSON file consists of two bigger parts, the first one is the value of `"children"`.
 It consists an array of array of the information about the provinces (if the `REGION CODE` is 0).